janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 modules aren't clearly divided into features, and even if they were, you cannot decide which ones to pick (they're all included).

+### Standard gem design

+Finally, I want to briefly mention when the "plugin system" design pattern can work better than standard gem design.
+If you know your gem will be small and focused, obviously there is no need to introduce this pattern.
+However, if you think that your gem will likely grow (e.g. an "uploader" gem), then using this pattern can really improve the quality of the gem's design.

+One alternative to this pattern is providing the ability to simply "require" additional features of a gem.
+While this probably can work, ActiveSupport is an example where this idea really failed:

+1. **Some files forgot to require all their dependencies** – This oversight is understandable, since it's impossible to test this if you run your tests in the same processs.
+Jose Valim wrote an isolated test runner for Rails, and [found huge amounts of missing requires in ActiveSupport].
+2. **Some features are not clearly divided** – I once wanted to require the `1.day.ago` helpers in my non-Rails project, and it took me a lot of source code diving to figure out how (and now I forgot again how to do it).
+3. **Some features are entangled with dependencies** – Once you figure out how to require the `1.day.ago` helpers, it turnes out you have to require 5000 LOC, even though the feature itself only has [200 LOC].

 ## Conclusion

 By designing your gem using this "plugin system" pattern, you can give your